Khadg Singh Valdiya: Biography

 Valdiya had been involved with the establishment of such geological institutions as Wadia Institute of Himalayan Geology, Central Himalayan Environmental Association, Nainital, G. B. Pant Institute of Himalayan Environment and Development, Almora, and the Geology Department of the Kumaon University.
 He is an elected fellow of Indian National Science Academy, National Academy of Sciences, India (FNASc), Indian Academy of Sciences (FASc), and the Third World Academy of Sciences (FTWAS) and is a fellow of Geological Society of India, Geological Society of America and Geological Society of Nepal.
 He had served as a member of the Scientific Advisory Council to the Prime Minister of India.
+In 2016 and 2019, Valdiya became a laureate of the Asian Scientist 100 by the Asian Scientist.

-He has written over 110 research papers, authored 22 books, edited 9 books and penned 40 articles in Hindi towards popularization of science.
+Valdiya wrote over 110 research papers, authored 22 books, edited 9 books and penned 40 articles in Hindi towards popularization of science.

+Valdiya died on 29 September 2020, at the age of 83.

-Field of Specialization
+Field of specialization

 Tectonics with special reference to active faults.

 Environmental Geology with special reference to natural hazards and geo-hydrology of springs.